samiamlabs/minireach_docs/source/gazebo.rst

    :figclass: align-centered

-The gazebo client will start and you should se something like the following on your screen:
+The gazebo client will start and you should se something like the miniature warehouse in the image below on your screen:

 .. figure:: _static/gazebo.png
    :width: 100%